Before you read this, I must confess: Trevor Linden may be my favorite player of all time.

 1996-97 was a tough season for Linden, and marked the downward trend in his career.
 The season started out great as he was part of the World Cup version of Team Canada.
 The disappointing loss to the Americans was just the first of several disappointments for Linden.
 His league leading ironman streak came to a finish, at 482 games as Trevor was seriously injured (knee) for first time in his career.
 The injury meant he would produce career lows in goals (9), points (40) and penalty minutes (27).

-1997-98 saw the arrival of Mark Messier, considered by many to be the greatest captain in North American sports, although Canucks fan would come to doubt that.
+1997-98 saw the arrival of Mark Messier, considered by many to be the greatest captain in North American sports.
 As a sign of true leadership, Trevor handed the team captaincy over to Mark Messier prior to start of season.
 To hand over something so important and so honored as the captaincy of a NHL team shows that Linden was more concerned with the good of the team than his own ego.

-Trevor would wind up with a nagging groin injury that Mike Keenan would conveniently use that to place Linden in his famous doghouse, and soon traded Linden, once thought to be the most untouchable Canuck, to the New York Islanders in exchange for Brian McCabe, Todd Bertuzzi and a draft pick.
+Trevor would wind up with a nagging groin injury that Mike Keenan would conveniently use to place Linden in his famous doghouse, and is soon traded to the New York Islanders in exchange for Brian McCabe, Todd Bertuzzi and a draft pick.

 One day after being traded, Linden headed to Nagano as a member of the first ever Olympic Team Canada that included the top 25 Canadian born NHL players.
 Linden would score the only goal in Canada's disappointing loss to Dominik Hasek and the Czech Republic.